So That None Shall Go Unrecorded - Saanich Remembers World War One

 From 2014 to 2018, in addition to information about the names on the Honour Roll, Saanich Archives gathered an important collection of stories, photographs, documents and personal artifacts relating to one of the most significant world events of the 20th century.

 This virtual exhibit highlights the contributions of Saanich residents past and present, and commemorates the end of World War One.

 Pte.
 Kenneth Walter Foster

 Kenneth Walter Foster was one of more than 800 Saanich residents who served in the First World War.
-He left Vancouver Island in September 1915 for gunner training in Bramshott, England.
-He served in France and suffered serious wounds in the Battle of the Somme in 1916.
+In September 1915, he left Vancouver Island for gunner training in Bramshott, England.
+He served in France and suffered serious wounds in the Battle of the Somme, 1916.
 After spending several months recovering at a Frodsham, Cheshire hospital, he returned to active duty.
-He was recommended for the Military Medal for bravery during the battle for Hill 70 near Lens, France.
+He was recommended for the Military Medal for Bravery during the Battle for Hill 70 near Lens, France.
 He returned to Saanich at the end of the war.